 KO'EYENE

-Denilson Baniwa, Naine Terena, Gustavo Caboco, Jamille Pinheiro Dias
+Denilson Baniwa, Naine Terena, Gustavo Caboco Wapichana, Jamille Pinheiro Dias

 PERFORMANCES | INSTALLATIONS | WORKSHOPS | FILMS | CONCERTS

-Rooted in the variety of tree species that soround the State Theatre Braunschweig in the Theatre and Museum Park, Festival Theaterformen 2024 invites you on a journey through the tapestry of time.
-Inspired by the Terena Indigenous people's term "Ko'eyene", meaning "today,"we want to think together about time beyond a chronology.
+Rooted in the variety of tree species that surround the Staatstheater Braunschweig in the Theatre and Museum Park, Festival Theaterformen 2024 invites you on a journey through the tapestry of time.
+Inspired by the Terena Indigenous people's term "Ko'eyene", meaning "today", we want to think together about time beyond a chronology.
 The linear conception of time prevalent in Western thought will be disrupted and alternative temporalities that encompass the past, present, and future simultaneously, will unfold.
 Ko'eyene celebrates this interconnectedness, and encompasses all beings who traverse the park both human and non-human.
 How can we pose the question of the past and the future while things and beings exist in the here and now?
 What unique perspectives do the individual trees in these parks open up for us?

-The complete curatorial statement on Ko'eyene can be found via following link: Curatorial statement
+The complete curatorial statement on Ko'eyene can be found via the following link: Curatorial statement

-By and with Denilson Baniwa, Fran Baniwa, Francisco Baniwa, Lilly Baniwa, Gustavo Caboco, Roseane Cadete, Wihtner FaGo & Chana Dávila, Idjahure Kadiwel, Ziel Karapotó, Eskina Qom & Ema Cuañeri, Georgina Sarmento, Dhoze Terena Kali Sini, Irineu Nje'a Terena, Naine Terena, Niara Terena, Jamille Pinheiro Dias and many more.
+By and with Denilson Baniwa, Francy Baniwa, Francisco Baniwa, Lilly Baniwa, Gustavo Caboco Wapichana, Roseane Cadete, Wihtner FaGo & Chana Davila, Idjahure, Ziel Karapotó, Eskina Qom & Ema Cuañeri, Kaiwino Wiz, Dhoze Terena Kali Sini, Irineu Nje'a Terena, Naine Terena, Niara Terena, Jamille Pinheiro Dias and many more.

 Production credits